The Honest Guide · Chapter 3

 Headline pay overstates take-home.
 The Bay Area marriage-and-family-therapist average of about $92,000 translates to roughly $67,000 in take-home after tax at California single-filer assumptions, and loan payments cut into that further during repayment.
 “The money is not what you think” is supported in this specific shape.
 Chapter 1 carries the math.

 Burnout prevalence is elevated.
 A pre-pandemic meta-analysis put emotional exhaustion at about 40 percent among mental health professionals; an in-practice review found average moderate-to-high burnout around 55 percent; the APA 2022 Practitioner Impact Survey found 45 percent of psychologists agreed with “I feel burned out.”
 Burnout is a real career risk.
-The same literature, walked in Chapter 2, also documents what manages it, so it is not a categorical disqualifier.
+The same literature, discussed in Chapter 2, also documents what manages it, so it is not a categorical disqualifier.

 Dissatisfaction with compensation is high.
 ACA 2024 found 45 percent of counselors do not feel fairly compensated and 55 percent name insufficient pay as a top challenge for the field over the next three to five years; AAMFT 2025 found 73 percent of marriage and family therapists say reimbursement is too low to sustain a practice.
 The dissatisfaction concentrates in community mental health, counseling and rehabilitation agencies, and among early-career clinicians.